Meta Title: 3 Best Iron Filters For Well Water | Water Defense

 Even better, SpringWell’s 12 gallons per minute (GPM) flow rate is more than capable of providing water for houses with one to four bathrooms without causing any drops in water pressure.

-Superb FIltration
+Superb Filtration

 Thanks to its effective use of Air Injection Oxidation technology, the SpringWell WS1 can remove up to 8 ppm of hydrogen sulfide, 7 ppm of iron, and 1 ppm of manganese from water.
 This means that if the water testing shows that the contaminants are within those ranges, you’ll have crystal-clear water that bears no extra taste or odor.